 Cytoscape requires Java 11.

 - While Cytoscape versions prior to v3.2 run on Java 6, Oracle and other JVM suppliers have dropped Java 6 support.
 Consequently, Cytoscape v3.2 and later don’t support Java 6 either.
-With v3.3, we have also dropped support for Java 7 for the same reason, and with the release of Cytoscape v3.8 we have now dropped support for Java 8.
+With v3.3, we also dropped support for Java 7, and with the release of Cytoscape v3.8 we dropped support for Java 8, for the same reason.

 - We recommend a 64 bit Java Runtime Environment (JRE) such as OpenJDK 11.

 For additional information, select the Release Notes button on the Cytoscape website.

 Downloading and Installing¶

 There are a number of options for downloading and installing Cytoscape.
 See the download page at the http://cytoscape.org website for all options.

 - Automatic installation packages exist for Windows, Mac OS X, and Linux platforms – best for most users.